Faced with hunger, Palestinians crowd a controversial aid centre in Gaza

 It was a chaotic scene on Tuesday in the southern city of Rafah, as men, women and children thronged the aid centre, seeking food to stave off malnutrition and starvation.

 Israeli soldiers used gunfire to disperse the desperate crowds, as they tugged at the fences separating them from food boxes.
+Gaza’s Government Media Office reported that three Palestinians were killed and 46 wounded at the site.
+Several more remained missing.

 Starting on March 2, Israel had imposed a total blockade on aid into war-torn Gaza, as part of the military offensive it began in the Palestinian enclave in October 2023.